fluent/website/devel.rst

 Installing plugins
 ------------------------------------

-Put a ruby script to ``/etc/fluent/plugin`` directory to install your lugin.
+To install a plugin, put a ruby script to ``/etc/fluent/plugin`` directory.

 Or you can create gem package that includes ``lib/fluent/plugin/<TYPE>_<NAME>.rb`` file. *TYPE* is ``in`` for input plugins, ``out`` for output plugins and ``buf`` for buffer plugins.
 It's like ``lib/fluent/plugin/out_mail.rb``.
 The packaged gem can be distributed and installed using RubyGems.